 Choose a Guardian for Yourself

-Every day we make hundreds of decisions from what to eat for breakfast to where we go on vacation.
+Corona Estate Planning Attorney Joseph Hudack knows that every day we make hundreds of decisions from what to eat for breakfast to where we go on vacation.
 With each passing day, there are more choices to be made.
 But, what will happen if you can’t make decisions for yourself?
 Before that time comes, there is one important decision you need to make.
 Who do you want to serve as your guardian?

 For those of you who have had your estate planning recently done or reviewed, you probably discussed and executed a Financial Power of Attorney.
 For those of you on the fence about having your estate planning completed, this is another valuable reason why it is so crucial.
 With this document, you are authorizing someone to handle your financial affairs (sign checks in your name, open up a bank account, enter into contracts on your behalf, etc.).